androsrj/pshd/README.md

 ## Installation instructions

-To install the *pshd* package, simply type *install.packages("pshd")* into the R console.
+To install the *pshd* package, use the *install_github* function from the *devtools* library.
+Type *install_github("https://github.com/androsrj/pshd")* into the R console.
 It does not rely on any other R packages or external software.
 Then, use *library(pshd)* to have easy access to all 3 functions.

 ## Remainder of work for project